 For the crispiest edges.
 Use 1 teaspoon of oil per pancake and swirl it around in the pan.

-Refined coconut oil and avocado oil are our top choices because they can withstand relatively high heat (vegan butter tends to burn a bit).
+Refined coconut oil and avocado oil are our top choices because they can withstand relatively high heat (vegan butter, like regular butter, tends to burn a bit).
 It also leaves the pancakes with a gorgeous golden ring around the edges and a crispy exterior.

 If cooking two pancakes at once in a large skillet, use 1 ½ to 2 teaspoons of oil.